Financial Aid

 Financial aid information included here is limited.
 Additional information is available at Santa Barbara City College’s Financial Aid Office, Room SS-210.
 SBCC’s Financial Aid Policies and Procedures are also available on the Financial Aid website.

-Satisfactory Progress Standards
+Satisfactory Progress Standards (SAP)

 Federal regulations mandate that all institutions of higher education establish minimum standards of “satisfactory academic progress” for students receiving financial assistance.
 All students who apply for and receive financial assistance are expected to meet the academic standards described in Santa Barbara City College’s Financial Aid Satisfactory Academic Progress Policy.

-Copies of the Financial Aid Satisfactory Academic Progress Policy are available in the Financial Aid Office, Room SS-210 and of the Financial Aid website
+Copies of the Financial Aid Satisfactory Academic Progress Policy are available in the Financial Aid Office, Room SS-210 and of the Financial Aid website.

 Cost of Attendance

-When Santa Barbara City College uses the term “cost of attendance,” it refers to the amount of money necessary to complete a 9 month academic year.
+When Santa Barbara City College uses the term “cost of attendance,” or COA it refers to the amount of money necessary to complete a 9 month academic year.
 This is considered to be a modest, but adequate, standard of living budget.
 It does not take into consideration individual student situations and it presumes reasonable consumer choices on the student’s part.

-The cost of attendance at SBCC is available on the Financial Aid website
+The cost of attendance at SBCC is available on the Financial Aid website.

 Important Note: The amount of funds allocated to Santa Barbara City College, compared to the large number of needy students who qualify for financial aid, rarely allows the College to meet the total needs of an aid recipient.